JordanSpencerWu/old-website/README.md

 run `bundle install`

-run `jekyll serve` to start the server on port 4000
+run `bundle exec jekyll serve` to start the server on port 4000